alykotb/My-projects/README.md

 GET STARTED
 ===========

--Run in python environment installed on a machine:
+- Run in python environment installed on a machine: